Quartzite Countertops Cost Guide: Installation, Maintenance, Best Styles and Expert Tips

 1. How Much Do Quartzite Countertops Cost in 2026?

-Quartzite countertops cost between $60 and $250 per square foot installed in 2026.
+Quartzite countertops cost per square foot depends on the installation in 2026.
 The final price depends on the type of quartzite, slab thickness, edge profile, and installation complexity.
 Premium types like Taj Mahal quartzite cost more than budget-friendly options like Classic White or Fantasy Brown.

 2. Is Quartzite More Expensive Than Granite?

 Yes, quartzite is generally more expensive than granite.
-Granite costs between $40 and $100 per square foot installed, while quartzite ranges from $60 to $250.
+Granite costs vary per square foot installed, while quartzite ranges depend on square foot.
 However, quartzite offers a more elegant marble-like appearance with better scratch and heat resistance, making it worth the extra cost for many homeowners.

 3. How Long Do Quartzite Countertops Last?

 Quartzite countertops can last 20 to 30 years or more with proper care and maintenance.
 It is one of the most durable natural stones available, harder than both granite and marble.
-Regular sealing every 1 to 2 years helps protect the surface and extend its lifespan significantly.
+Regular sealing every 6 months helps protect the surface and extend its lifespan significantly.

 4. Does Quartzite Need to Be Sealed?

 Yes, quartzite needs to be sealed to protect it from stains and moisture.
-Most experts recommend sealing quartzite countertops once every 1 to 2 years, depending on usage.
-Professional sealing costs between $50 and $200, but homeowners can also do it themselves using a high-quality stone sealer.
+Most experts recommend sealing quartzite countertops once every 6 months, depending on usage.
+Professional sealing costs, but homeowners can also do it themselves using a high-quality stone sealer.

 5. Is Quartzite Better Than Marble for Countertops?